Security & Compliance

 Medical Device Regulation

-The platform's clinical features — exercise prescription, treatment plans, and camera-based clinical measurement tools (virtual goniometer, posture analysis) — qualify it as a Software as a Medical Device (SaMD) under EU MDR.
+The platform's clinical features — exercise prescription, treatment plan management, progress tracking, adherence monitoring, and camera-based clinical measurement tools — qualify it as a Software as a Medical Device (SaMD) under EU MDR.

 | Regulatory area | What it covers | Learn more |